ottoman91/ottoman91.github.io/_projects/crime-rates-seattle-sf.md

 map.sanfrancisco_city <- qmap(“sanfrancisco”, zoom = 11, source=”stamen”, maptype=”toner”,darken = c(.3,”#BBBBBB”))
 map.sanfrancisco_city + geom_point(data=sanfrancisco_dataset, aes(x=X, y=Y), color=”dark green”, alpha=.03, size=1.1)
 ```
+*(This blog post has been written as one of the assignments of the Data Science MOOC being offered on Coursera by the University of Washington).*
+*It was originally published on [Medium](https://medium.com/@ottoman91/comparing-crime-rates-between-seattle-and-san-francisco-1a2cb634d846)*